Last updated on December 16, 2021

 Updated on June 6, 2021:

 Throughout the pandemic, Nextdoor has played a critical role in helping neighbors and businesses connect to each other and to trusted, locally relevant information related to COVID-19.
 With the rollout of multiple vaccines, neighbors have continued turning to Nextdoor to help guide one another through the process.
 That is why we are introducing the Nextdoor COVID-19 Vaccine Map to help ease the burdens of the scheduling process while providing trustworthy, locally relevant information so neighborhoods can come together once again.

-Sponsored by Albertsons Companies and Moderna, the Vaccine Map will locate nearby vaccine appointment locations, including local Albertsons Companies pharmacy store banners such as Safeway, Vons, Albertsons, and Jewel-Osco, and allow you to schedule an appointment or learn more about the vaccines with educational information from the U.S. Centers for Disease Control and Prevention (CDC).
+Sponsored by Albertsons Companies, the Vaccine Map will locate nearby vaccine appointment locations, including local Albertsons Companies pharmacy store banners such as Safeway, Vons, Albertsons, and Jewel-Osco, and allow you to schedule an appointment or learn more about the vaccines with educational information from the U.S. Centers for Disease Control and Prevention (CDC).

 Updated on January 22, 2021:

 To ensure neighbors connect with accurate and up-to-date information pertaining to the COVID-19 vaccine, we are sharing additional direction as it relates to Nextdoor’s policies.